Ejajkhan613/Ejajkhan613/README.md

 <img src="https://user-images.githubusercontent.com/112761880/234756600-543b28b4-4aff-49a9-8b89-57a2a1dd2469.gif" align="center" style="width: 100%;height:300px" />
 </div>

-### <div align="center">I'm Ejajul Ansari, a Node.js Backend Developer at Unifie LLP 🚀</div>
+### <div align="center">I'm Ejajul Ansari, a Full Stack Web Developer, formerly at Unifie Entertainment Technology LLP and Ametheus Holdings Pvt.
+Ltd., now open to new opportunities. 🚀</div>

-### <div>I am a dedicated Backend Developer with expertise in HTML, CSS, JavaScript, Node.js, Express, and MongoDB.
-I thrive on solving problems, both independently and collaboratively.
-Currently, I am contributing to the tech excellence at Unifie LLP and I am eager to continue making impactful contributions.</div>
+### <div>I was responsible for building backend systems from the ground up, while also leading technical teams and managing full project lifecycles.
+As IT Head, I handled team coordination, project execution, and client communication.
+I'm a dedicated Full Stack Developer with strong expertise in Node.js and related backend technologies, as well as hands-on experience with frontend frameworks like React.js and Next.js.</div>

 - 🔭 I’m currently learning Backend NEM

 - ❓ Ask me about NEM stack and related technologies